Sertraline: Metabolism

 Sertraline is subject to extensive first-pass metabolism, as indicated by a small study of radiolabeled sertraline in which less than 5% of plasma radioactivity was unchanged sertraline in two males.
 The principal metabolic pathway for sertraline is N-demethylation into desmethylsertraline (N-desmethylsertraline) mainly by CYP2B6.
 Reduction, hydroxylation, and glucuronide conjugation of both sertraline and desmethylsertraline also occur.
 Desmethylsertraline, while pharmacologically active, is substantially (50-fold) weaker than sertraline as a serotonin reuptake inhibitor and its influence on the clinical effects of sertraline is thought to be negligible.
 Based on in vitro studies, sertraline is metabolized by multiple cytochrome 450 isoforms; however, it appears that in the human body CYP2C19 plays the most important role, followed by CYP2B6.
 In addition to the cytochrome P450 system, sertraline can be oxidatively deaminated in vitro by monoamine oxidases; however, this metabolic pathway has never been studied in vivo.

 Elimination

 The elimination half-life of sertraline is on average 26 hours, with a range of 13 to 45 hours.
 The elimination half-life of desmethylsertraline is 62 to 104 hours.

-In a small study of two males, sertraline was excreted to similar degrees in urine and feces (40 to 45% each within 9 days).
+In a small study of two people, sertraline was excreted to similar degrees in urine and feces (40 to 45% each within 9 days).
 Unchanged sertraline was not detectable in urine, whereas 12 to 14% of unchanged sertraline was present in feces.